NCEAS/metacatui/docs/Milestones.md

 # Milestones from MetacatUI prioritization: - ~6 month plan

 ## 2.11.0 - April 2020
-- "Replace file" feature in the editor
+- "Replace file" feature in the editor (Bryce)
 - Use encoded identifiers in MetacatUI routes
 - Move MN and User profiles to the PortalView (obsolete the old profile style) - Rushi
+- Ability to reorder EML parties in the editor (Bryce)

 ## 2.12.0 - April 2020
 - Moving app configuration to a JSON file (Lauren)